jog141/repo-project/README.md

 ### Installation

 Our software is open-sourced and avalabile for installation, contribution, usage, and alteration by any individual.
-To retrieve our program, you can either pip install it or download the repo and install directly in Github.
+To fork our program, you can either pip install it or download the repo and install directly in Github.

 Here's how you do so with pip:
 ```